TFDL Makerspace Training

 Prepare Your Filament

-Make sure your filament does not have knots.
+Make sure the filament does not have knots.
 You can prevent these by securing the filament into holes on the spool.
 NEVER allow your filament to knot itself.

 Before printing anything, make sure you have enough filament.
 You will get an estimate of how much filament will be required when you slice your model in PrusaSlicer.
 Be sure to leave a small buffer (5%) for any margin of error in the software’s slicing estimate.